-Although Kalaupapa is primarily known for its historic Hansen’s disease settlement, the peninsula and nearby valleys are also extremely rich in archeological resources.
+Although Kalaupapa is primarily known for its historic Hansen’s Disease settlement, the archeology of the peninsula and nearby valleys tells a rich history of an earlier occupation by kama`aina, or Native Hawaiians.
 Early historical accounts describe the massive quantity of archeological sites spanning the entire width of the peninsula.
 All of the sites are, for the most part, intact and are very well preserved due to the lack of modern day development as seen on many of the neighboring islands.

 There are few ancient landscapes left in the Hawaiian archipelago that are as untouched as the Kalaupapa Peninsula, and yet, are still accessible for large scale investigations focused on ancient and proto-historic Hawaiian cultural processes.
 The wealth of information to be gained by studying the Kalaupapa peninsula in this context is unsurpassable in archeological research.
 For these reasons, Kalaupapa National Historical Park has one of the best archeological preserves in Hawai`i.